 When the lens becomes cloudy, usually from a protein buildup that occurs overtime, it develops cataracts.
 Cataracts impair the ability for the lens to transmit the light properly and can affect vision.

 Symptoms of cataracts include:

 - Difficulty with light glare

 - Decrease in vision when driving at night

 After a cataracts diagnosis, treatment may simply involve a change in prescription eyewear.
 If the vision issues cannot be corrected, surgery with IOL may be necessary.

 An IOL (intraocular lens) is an implanted lens used to treat cataracts.
 They replace the cloudy lens and function similarly to the eye’s natural lens.
 IOLs are made up of a flexible material and have a prescription to help your vision.

-There are several different types of IOLs; they include monofocal, multifocal or accommodative, and toric.
+There are different types of IOLs; these include monofocal and multifocal (also called accommodative).
 Determining the one that is right for you will depend largely on your personal preferences.
-IOLs dictate how you will see when you are not wearing prescription eyeglasses.
-Some patients may still require the use of glasses in certain situations, such as reading or other activities.
-The success of IOLs can be largely dependent on the individual and their eye health.
+IOLs determine how you will see when you are not wearing prescription eyeglasses.
+Some patients may still require glasses in certain situations, such as reading or other activities.
+The success of IOLs can largely depend on the individual and their eye health.

 CALL OUR OFFICE FOR MORE INFORMATION(949) 441-5444

 Some patients may still require corrective surgery such as LASIK after receiving IOLs in order to achieve the best possible vision.
 If you have had LASIK in the past, it is important to discuss it with your surgeon in order to determine the correct IOL prescription.